Roscoe Born: Career

 In the 1980s, he also guest starred in such prime time shows as Murder, She Wrote and Midnight Caller and starred in the TV movies The Haunting of Sarah Hardy and Lady Mobster.
 In 1989, he had a featured role in the film Pow Wow Highway.
 1970s TV appearances include The Incredible Hulk, The Six Million Dollar Man, two episodes of The Rockford Files and the TV movie Fast Friends.

-Around this time Born played the dastardly Jim Thomasen on All My Children.
+Around this time, Born played the dastardly Jim Thomasen on All My Children.
 In late 1997, he abruptly left the role and did not appear on daytime for the next several years (save bit parts on As the World Turns and Guiding Light).
 Born was working outside of the industry when One Life to Live rehired him from 2002 to 2003 to reprise the role of Mitch.
-Born portrayed an evil prison warden on Passions in 2007, and played the contract role of Dean Trent Robbins on the NBC soap opera Days of Our Lives from May 29, 2008 to September 26, 2008.
+Born portrayed an evil prison warden on Passions in 2007, and played the contract role of Dean Trent Robbins on the NBC soap opera Days of Our Lives from May 29, 2008, to September 26, 2008.

 Born studied acting at the Arena Stage workshop and made his professional acting debut for them on November 13, 1969, in the play Edith Stein.
 In 1979, he won a Drama-Logue Award for the play Life in the Theater.

 In 1990, Born earned nominations for a Daytime Emmy and Soap Opera Digest award.

 Personal life and death

 From 1982 to 1990, Born was married to Ryan's Hope actress Randall Edwards.
 He was married to fellow Santa Barbara co-star Roberta Weiss from 1994 to 2000, and they had a daughter, Alberta.

 Born died on March 3, 2020, at the age of 69.
-He died by suicide; his family issued a statement that said, "Roscoe has long struggled with bipolar disorder, a shadow that he succumbed to when he took his own life".
+He died by suicide; his family issued a statement that attributed his death to his "long struggle with bipolar disorder".